 Some parts of your Facebook profile are available for the general public (your name and profile image, for example).
 Do you want just anyone to be able to comment on your profile image or other biographical information?
 Locking this down to Friends or Friends of Friends is usually a good idea.

 Want Facebook to Know Where You Are?

 Facebook can track your location history.
-They don’t share that data to your friends, but… honestly, we couldn’t find a whole lot of reasons why Facebook wants to collect this data other than to serve you targeted ads.
+They don’t share that data with your friends, but… honestly, we couldn’t find many reasons why Facebook wants to collect this data other than to serve you targeted ads.
 We hope that’s all it is used for, but it’s better to be safe.
 As mentioned above, Facebook does have a little bit of a history of not keeping your data safe.

 From the Facebook Settings page, click Location on the left-hand side.
 You can View your Location History to see what Facebook already knows about you.
-In order to turn the feature off, you need to log into the mobile app.
+To turn the feature off, you need to log into the mobile app.